A Berry-Esseen Bound for Vector-valued Martingales: Introduction

-As for the Gaussian approximation of $M(S)$, we consider a random vector $T$ whose conditional distribution given $\F_0$ is $\ND{0}{V}$, where the covariance matrix $V$ is a version of $\E[SS^\top\mid \F_0]$.
+The goal of this paper is to establish a uniform distributional approximation of the random vector $S\eqdef\sum_{i=1}^n X_i$ conditionally on $\F_0$ by a suitably chosen Gaussian analog.
+Specifically, we consider a random vector $T$ whose conditional distribution given $\F_0$ is $\ND{0}{V}$, where the covariance matrix $V$ is a version of $\E[SS^\top\mid \F_0]$.
 Namely, the conditional characteristic function of $T$ is given by

 for all $t\in \R^d$.
-Then we establish a bound on the conditional Kolmogorov distance between $M(S)$ and $M(T)$ given $\F_0$.
-For random variables $X$ and $Y$ and a sub-$\sigma$-algebra $\G\subset \F$, this distance is defined by
+Then we establish a bound on the conditional Kolmogorov distance between $S$ and $T$ given $\F_0$.